Zoadian/three.d/README.md

-aurora
+Three.d
 ======

-Aurora is a 3D Graphic Engine written in the D Programming Language.
+Three.d is a 3D Graphic Engine written in the D Programming Language.

 License:
 --------